 Our Standard Hillside Rooms are ideal for intimate weekend stays.
 These non-view rooms feature a king bed with full bath (some without tub).

-Our Pool Bungalow gives you the luxury of being just steps away from our spring-fed swimming pools, as well as a splendid view of the Death Valley desert.
-This stand-alone room also include a queen bed and full bath.
+Our Pool Bungalow gives you the luxury of being just steps away from our spring-fed swimming pool, as well as a splendid view of the Death Valley desert.
+This stand-alone room also includes a queen bed and full bath.
+The solid stone walls sourced from the surrounding desert and vaulted ceiling offer a unique lodging experience.

 The Inn at Furnace Creek